maryambsq/Population-Dynamics/README.md

-# Population Dynamics in India: An Anaytical Study - (under construction)
+# Population Dynamics in India: An Anaytical Study

 ## Table of Contents
 - [Introduction](#introduction)